To content

 • Department of Human Sciences and Theology: Universitas Katolik Parahyangan (UNPAR), Bandung, Indonesia

-Here you will find an overview of the new Erasmus+ program generation (2021-2027) with links to the DAAD.
-An overview of all innovations in Key Action 2 in the new Erasmus+ program generation can be found on this DAAD page:
+Here you will find a general program overview of the current Erasmus+ program generation (2021-2027) with links to the DAAD.
+An overview of all innovations in Key Action 2 in the current Erasmus+ program generation can be found on this DAAD page:

 Application | Coordination